Discover and monitor what is being said

 So what do you do if a patient slams you and your practice on one of the ratings websites?

 - Examine the review closely.
 Can you determine directly or indirectly who wrote it?
 Is it really from a patient or could it be a disgruntled former employee?
 Are there any details that help you recognize a specific patient or incident?

 - Consider the review impartially.
 Is it possible there could be some validity to the comments expressed?
 Could this be an opportunity to make some changes in office procedures or provide some additional staff training?

 - Because of health care privacy laws, you cannot respond directly to a patient's online review.
 Simply acknowledging publicly that the complaining party is a patient breaches confidentiality and violates HIPAA laws.

 - If the review even hints that the patient is considering legal action, the Texas Medical Liability Trust (TMLT) urges you to contact your medical liability insurance carrier and attorney.
 Keep in mind that anything you say in response to the post could come back to haunt you in court.

 - In other situations, contact the patient personally to discuss his or her concerns.
 This should be done in person or over the phone as quickly as possible.
-Do not use email.
+Don't use email.
 Find out exactly why the patient is upset.
 Just as you would in dealing with other complaints about your practice, show good customer service and work to resolve the problem.
 Often this personal contact is enough for the patient to edit or remove the negative post.
 If you help the patient, he or she may even follow up with a positive review.

 - If you are not sure who the patient is, TMLT provides guidance on how you could reply with a general statement.
 Again, a direct reply should be avoided.
 Never respond in anger or when feeling defensive.
-Refer to the Resources section below for TMLT's guidance.

 Build a positive online presence